cacttus/BR2/project/tasks.md

 - [ ] Implement GLTF file loader.
 (Replace MBI files with GLTF binary)
 	- [ ] Test, by using a GLTF model from Blender.
-- [ ] Data Class Separation.
-Replace Node/Spec with a clone() and copy() system.
 - [ ] Remove WorldObject inheritence, and use Component model.
-	- [ ] Rename BaseNode -> SceneNode
+- [x] Rename BaseNode -> SceneNode
 - [ ] Remove NodeData - place on the SceneNode.
 It's not shared data, so ther's no point.
 - [ ] Move Serialize/Deserialize from _Data_ to _Node_ classes.
 - [ ] Implement `clone()` and `copy()` on nodes.
 - [ ] Move complex methods from all *data* classes to their respective Node classes.
 - [ ] Remove inheritence from data classes.
 - [ ] Implement some kind of management system that prevents NodeData name collisions. (they must be unique as name and hashedname are the GUIDs for the nodedata).
 - [ ] Update Scene File
 	- [ ] Create a data model that holds all nodes in the game.
 Currently, there's no 'scene' file, but we have the glob/world files.
 		- [ ] *Recursive Serialization* of nodes, instead of the linear Serialization.
 		- [ ] Control this serialization through a new type of manager file.
 - [ ] Completely remove "Model" and either,
 	* use some kind of Component interface for models, or just place Model's information on WorldObject.
 	* or just place Model's information on WorldObject.
 	* or just place Model's information on WorldObject
 	* or Subclass MeshNode with SkinnedMeshNode
 - [ ] Componentize "Model" class, and put it in a logical place, such as on the Armature, or as a "component"
 - [ ] *Dynamic skinning* where, mesh skin is a *component* and their *skin* is a separate component on WorldObject that points to the given mesh.
 We should copy Blender's data format.
 Armature is a child of the object.

 ## Mine City, Enhancements, Phase I
 - [ ] Simplify the UI to work with the UI design for this game.
 (Which should update UI performance)\